 top of page

-What's it like to a Student Leader?
+What's it like to be a Student Leader?

 Reflections from our 2025 AUSA President, Gabriel Boyd.
 Leadership is an oxymoron; it means you’re both the most powerful person in the room, and yet you sit to serve your constituents, the power dynamic doing a backflip.
 A day in the life of a student leader in UOA AUSA is an incredibly weird place, often home to the most idealistic executives who run to fight for the students every single day.
 Alongside CV builders, these two groups need to figure out how to work in harmon